arengu/arengu.github.io/docs/product/flows/actions.md

 #### Find person

-It returns information of the employee and the company asociated to the provided email address.
+It returns information of the employee and the company associated with the provided email address.
 This action does not work with personal emails.
-It includes the same information than [Find company](#find-company) action plus useful data related to the employee like role, location or her time zone.
+It includes the same information as [Find company](#find-company) action plus useful data related to the employee like role, location or her time zone.

 ### Email